kaitoyamagishi1109/TilT/README.md

 #### **Problem Statement**

-- Currently no smartphone/web application(s) support live mapping for the MBTA in a simple and intuitive manner
+- Currently no smartphone/web application(s) support live mapping for the MBTA(a.k.a the T, Massachusetts Bay Transportation Authority) in a simple and intuitive manner

 > I have used both of these services myself, and have great respect towards the developer of these applications.
 Just wanted to make something new that didn't exist that fits my preferences, not neccesairly better.